OpenRailAssociation/technical-committee/project-proposals/stage-1/Trainpositioning.md

 Because all infra managers do this and should better do it together.

 ## Are there competing products or projects?
-If there are please explain how the proposed projects differentiates.
+If there are, please explain how the proposed projects differentiates.

 Not that we know of.